ALynch95/readMe/README.md

 Explore the [Conceptual Documentation](docs/CONCEPTS.md) for a deeper understanding of how different APIs and functions work together in applications.

-## Acceptance Criteria

-- A README.md file should exist with title, description, demo, technologies, technical information, and issues.
-- Either the README.md file or a docs folder should contain API documentation describing all application endpoints.
-- A changelog generated from commit history should exist.

 ## Self-Review Checklist

 - [x] Code formatting is consistent.